Soundtek

-Soundtek is one of the famous old record label companies in Bangladesh, which produces Cassettes, CDs, VCDs and DVDs.
+Soundtek is one of the famous old record label companies in Bangladesh, which produces cassettes, CDs, VCDs and DVDs.
 Soundtek is one of the premier record labels in Bangladesh.
 The owner of the company is Sultan Mahmud.

 History

 In 1992, Soundtek was established by Sultan Mahmud.
-Soundtek YouTube channel crossed 1 million subscribers within just 1 year.
-The company has published over 1500 albums since 1992.
+Soundtek YouTube channel crossed one million subscribers within just one year.
+The company has published over 1,500 albums since 1992.
+Soundtek's last tape-recorded audio cassette was Rakib Mosabbir's 'Jare Amar Mon', which was released in 2008.